jupyter/telemetry/docs/pages/personal-data.rst

     )

-The ``category`` field is a "free field" for schema authors to define.
+The ``categories`` field is a "free field" for schema authors to define.
 The only special value is ``unrestricted``.
-The category field requires all schemas to be explicit about the types of data included an logged event capsule, and it ensures that administrators know exactly what type of data they are collecting.
+The "categories" field requires all schemas to be explicit about the types of data included an logged event capsule, and it ensures that administrators know exactly what type of data they are collecting.